21. SPERMIDINE: THE ZOMBIE CELL KILLER (health project99+)

 3. Almonds for ever (summary of benefits)

 Of all the nuts available, almonds provide the most health value per nut and are relatively affordable.
-We all know about the rich content of healthy fats in nuts, particularly almonds, which are high in monounsaturated and polyunsaturated fats, as well as protein and fiber.
-This makes almonds an serious energy source, providing moderate, sustained energy that is released over a longer period of time.
-They also contain fiber, vitamins, and minerals that contribute to heart health, improve cholesterol levels, and reduce inflammation.
-Almonds have a very low content of saturated fat.
+We all know about the rich content of healthy fats in nuts.
+Almonds are particularly high in monounsaturated and polyunsaturated fats.
+They also contain protein and fiber.
+This makes almonds a serious energy source, providing moderate, sustained energy that is released over a longer period of time.

-4. Health Risks of eating raw almonds
+4. (limited) health risks of eating raw almonds

 Eating raw almonds is generally safe, but there are some considerations: Roasting reduces potential contamination (bacteria) and it can significantly reduce enzyme inhibitors that negatively impact the absorption of the almond nutrients and its digestion in your body.
 For those who are unfamiliar, enzyme inhibitors are molecules.
 They can decrease or block the activity of enzymes.
 And what are enzymes?
 Enzymes are proteins that catalyze biochemical reactions, and their activity is essential for various processes in your body.
 Especially if you eat a lot of raw almonds, the enzyme inhibitors can even interfere with drug therapy.
 Almonds are known for the enzyme inhibitors phytic acid and tannins.